jepa/ubcdown/README.md

 ## Related projects

-This project has drawn directly on code and ideas from Dan Ovand's [gauchodown](https://github.com/DanOvando/gauchodown).
+This project has drawn directly on code and ideas from Dan Ovando's [gauchodown](https://github.com/DanOvando/gauchodown).

 Other relevant projects include: